-Improving the health of state means improving our economic standing through job creation, job utilization and supporting small businesses.
-When we create jobs, communities improve.
+Improving the health of the state means improving our economic standing through job creation, job utilization and supporting small businesses.
+When we create jobs and utilize them, communities improve.
 We will see less crime, better healthcare and a renewed sense of community well-being.
 As a small business owner, I understand how entrepreneurship can have a positive impact on communities.
-As your next Georgia Lieutenant Governor, I plan to support small businesses in the following:
+As your next Georgia Lieutenant Governor, I plan to push for the following economic initiatives:

 - Advocate for small business tax breaks

 - Advocate for Georgia Medicaid Expansion to include small businesses

-- Develop a SBA equivalent for Georgia small businesses
+- Develop a Small Business Association (SBA) equivalent for Georgia small businesses

 - Bring new industry to the state through tax breaks

-- Incentive corporations to invest in disenfranchised and rural communities through job creation that focuses on community hiring
+- Incentivize corporations to invest in disenfranchised and rural communities through job creation that focuses on community hiring

 Jason Hayes is a candidate that Georgia can trust.
 With your support, we can “grow the pie” to ensure everyone has success in Georgia!

 As your next Georgia Lieutenant Governor, I plan to be aggressively advocate for the following:

 - Enhance voter education regarding the voting process and rights

 - Increase voter access by increasing the days to vote and expanding hours accommodate working Georgians

 - Improve access to vote by mail and dropbox by allowing more sites while under 24/7 supervision